nbehrnd/pdf_rewriter/readme.md

 Depending on the publisher and the amount of color figures in the `*.pdf` contains, savings in the range of 20 to 30% may be achieved.
-Because ghostscript cares for printers, hyperlinks may be removed.
+As shown with the test file `link_example.pdf`, hyperlinks within the document (e.g., table of contents) as well as those reaching out (e.g., hyperlinked literature references / web sites) may be preserved.

 Enjoy &#x2013; at your own risk.